OptimalDesignLab/optimaldesignlab-wiki/en/pages/writing.md

 ## Other Resources

+* I really like the following paper, which was published as an editorial for _PLOS Computational Biology_: [Ten simple rules for structuring papers](uploads/pdf/Ten_simple_rules_for_structuring_papers.pdf).
+In fact, if you are in the lab, you should read this paper before writing anything.
-We have access to Joshua Schimel's book _"Writing Science: how to write papers that get cited and proposals that get funded"_ as an e-book through the RPI library.
-I highly recomend this book.
+* We have access to Joshua Schimel's book _"Writing Science: how to write papers that get cited and proposals that get funded"_ as an e-book through the RPI library.
+I recommend this book.
 We read several chapters as part of our literature review in 2017/2018, and we will likely do so again.
 While the author comes from a different field, his general remarks are quite universal.

 ---